neuropoly/phantom-spinoza/README.md

 - Sugar: 7,913 g
 - Agar: 116g (0.75% of final volume)

-> **Notes**
+> **Note**
 > The mouthwash amount (600 mL) is included in the estimated water volume (10,500ml).
 Mouthwash is used to prevent the growth of bacteria that is likely to occur in a mixture containing sugar and agar.
 It was assumed that the efficacy of an alcohol-based mouthwash would be reduced due to the rapid evaporation of the alcohol portion during the mixing process due to the high temperature required.
 For this reason, an alcohol-free mouthwash was selected.
-> Our goal was to obtain a mixture that mimicked the average human tissue in the region of interest in terms of dielectric parameters and relaxation times.
-To do this, we had to find a trade-off between [sugar](https://aapm.onlinelibrary.wiley.com/doi/abs/10.1118/1.4895823) and [agar] (https://aapm.onlinelibrary.wiley.com/doi/full/10.1118/1.3656077) concentrations, since both affect relaxation times, and sugar is used to control permittivity.
-This allowed us to keep the permittivity and relaxation times within the range of human tissues while still producing a gel.

 <img width="600" alt="image" src="https://user-images.githubusercontent.com/2482071/218194874-fe055065-314a-4f54-a4bf-cb6dfae6ce48.png">